OpenParliamentTV/OpenParliamentTV-Conductor/README.md

 ## Day-to-day operation

 `optv` can accept multiple commands.
-For a day-to-day operation, we want to execute an update, then publish the data.
-We obtain this by running
+For a day-to-day operation, we want to update info from the repository (in case another source updated the data), execute an update, then publish the data.
+We obtain this by running:

-`optv update publish`
+`optv pull update publish`

 This command can be put in a cron job to be run regularly.